-KVH's guidance and stabilization products include tactical navigation systems that provide uninterrupted access to navigation and pointing information in a spectrum of military vehicles, including tactical trucks and light armored vehicles.
-KVH also offers precision fiber optic gyro-based systems that enable platform stabilization and munitions guidance.
+KVH offers precision fiber optic gyro-based systems that enable platform stabilization and munitions guidance.
+KVH's guidance and stabilization products also include tactical navigation systems that provide uninterrupted access to navigation and pointing information in a spectrum of military vehicles, including tactical trucks and light armored vehicles.
 KVH's guidance and stabilization products are sold directly to United States (U.S.) and allied governments and government contractors, as well as through an international network of authorized independent sales representatives.
 In addition, KVH's guidance and stabilization products have numerous commercial applications such as train location control and track geometry measurement systems, industrial robotics and optical stabilization.